Matt Baldwin: Personal life

 Baldwin was also a petroleum engineer, one of the early graduates from the University of Alberta's Petroleum Engineering program that launched in 1948 after the Leduc No. 1 discovery ignited the postwar oil boom in Alberta.
 He and classmate George Knoll formed Baldwin and Knoll, a well servicing company that became Canada's largest service rig company for three decades.
 He was a founding director of Alberta Energy Company, serving for 25 years, and in 2000 named a member of the Canadian Petroleum Hall of Fame.
+He was the son of Norman and Lillian.
+He went to elementary school in Blucher, and went to High School in Bradwell, and Nutana Collegiate.
+Before attending the University of Alberta, he took mechanical engineering at the University of Saskatchewan for three years before working as a roughneck in Lloydminster.
+He was married to Betty-Jean, and had three children.
+Baldwin died on April 8, 2023, at the age of 96.